SPD Selector

 Key characteristics of ESE air terminals:

-• Design: Built-in electronic trigger or discharge device within the air terminal housing
+• Design: Built-in electronic trigger or discharge device within the rod housing

 • Manufacturer claims: Protection radius allegedly 2-4 times larger than standard Franklin rod air terminals